-Agia Pelagia has one of the narrowest beaches that could still be called a beach, enjoyable cafes and restaurants and the first class/deluxe Capsis hotel and conference centre.
+Agia Pelagia has one of the narrowest beaches that could still be called a beach, enjoyable cafes and restaurants, and the first-class/deluxe Capsis hotel and conference center.

-Fodele, Achlada and the fascinating villages off the Old national road heading towards Rethymno are accessible; Bali is worth a visit for its harbour, cafes, restaurants and generally pleasing topography and waterside setting.
+Fodele, Achlada, and the fascinating villages of the Old national road heading towards Rethymno are accessible; Bali is worth a visit for its harbor, cafes, restaurants, and generally pleasing topography and waterside setting.

 Where to eat & drink

-In Agia Pelagia the restaurant Almyra offers a change - quite fine dining by the sea; its neighbour - the Almyra bar and cafe - plays mostly cuban, latin and beach-memorable music!
+- In Agia Pelagia, the restaurant Almyra offers a change - quite fine dining by the sea; its neighbor - the Almyra bar and cafe - plays mostly Cuban, Latin and beach-memorable music!

 The beach is kept clean and free of debris during the April-October season by the Athina Palace hotel.